capsule-corp-ternoa/ternoa-doc/docs/for-developers/advanced-guides/tee/encrpypt.md

 ...
 ```

-The flow to encrypt the content of a Capsule NFT is pretty similar.
+The flow to encrypt the content of a Capsule NFT is quite similar.

 Depending on the kind of NFT you want to create, wether a Capsule NFT or a Secret NFT, you will find the corresponding detailed code sections here: